metabolismregulation/metabolismregulation.github.io/about.md

-The [project team](/team/) includes participants from research groups in many countries including France,
+The [project team](/team/) includes participants from research groups in many countries including France, the United Kingdom,
 Luxembourg,
+Norway,
 the Netherlands,
-Norway,
 Russia,
-the United Kingdom
+the United States
 and
-the United States.
+Japan.

 # Contact